MarioMaxim18/Coffee-Order-Manager/README.md

 ## Features

 ### 1. **Order Management**
-   &nbsp;&nbsp;&nbsp;• **Add Orders**: Users can browse a coffee menu and create new orders by selecting items and specifying quantities.
-   &nbsp;&nbsp;&nbsp;• **Edit Orders**: Existing orders can be modified, allowing users to update quantities or remove specific items.
-   &nbsp;&nbsp;&nbsp;• **View Orders**: Each order displays a detailed summary, including itemized totals and an order ID for easy tracking.
+   &nbsp;&nbsp;&nbsp;• The application implements essential **CRUD operations** to manage orders.
+Users can create, view, update, and delete orders, with seamless integration between the database and user interface to ensure efficient data management and interaction.

 ### 2. **Validation and Error Handling**
    &nbsp;&nbsp;&nbsp;• **Input Validation**: Ensures that all inputs, such as item quantities, are valid and within acceptable ranges.